alicegvieira/Desafio1/Arquivos/README.md

 ## Service configuration details
 ###### Metabase configuration
 File '/service/metabase.conf' contains essential configuration to run metabase application.
-The content is from metabase documentation with modifications
+The content is from metabase documentation with modifications.
+If not using the Enviroment Teste, is important to configure the variables from the new enviroment

 ###### Metabase service configuration
 File 'service/service.conf' contains the configuration to run metabase application as a service.
-The content is from metabase documentation with modifications
+The content is from metabase documentation with modifications.
+If not using the Enviroment Teste, is important to configure the variables from the new enviroment

 ## Deployment configuration details
 ###### Deployment configuration
-File '/deploy/deploy.conf' contains essential configuration to run metabase application deployment script
+File '/deploy/deploy.conf' contains essential configuration to run metabase application deployment script.
+If not using the Enviroment Teste, is important to configure the variables from the new enviroment

 ###### Deployment script
-File '/deploy/deployscript.sh' contains the script to run metabase application deployment
+File '/deploy/deployscript.sh' contains the script to run metabase application deployment.
+If not using the Enviroment Teste, is important to update the path at the beggining of this file, when loading the source at: 'source "/alice/desafio1/deploy/deploy.conf"'.

 ## Deployment details for testing
 **WARN: Do not need to change any configuration file to test the script in this enviroment**